-- 1.1.1 The following non-technical summary has been produced to inform consultees and the general public on the appraisal process, avoiding the use of technical terms. - 1.1.2 The London Borough of Barnet is preparing a collection of planning documents which will guide development in the borough, known as the Local Development Framework (LDF).
-The LDF will advise on how and where housing, shops, offices, industry, transport and leisure facilities are located over the next 15 years.
+- 1.1.1 The following non-technical summary has been produced to inform consultees and the general public on the appraisal process, avoiding the use of technical terms. - 1.1.2 The London Borough of Barnet is preparing a collection of planning documents which will guide development in the borough, known as the Local Plan (formerly known as the Local Development Framework (LDF)).
+The Local Plan will advise on how and where housing, shops, offices, industry, transport and leisure facilities are located over the next 15 years.
 The first Development Plan Document (DPD) to be produced is the Core Strategy DPD.
 Alongside this are the Development Management Policies DPD (DMP DPD) which sets out the borough wide policies for implementing development. - 1.1.3 As essential consideration when drawing up these documents is their effect on the environment and people's quality of life, both now and in the future.
-Therefore a Sustainability Appraisal (SA) and a Strategic Environment Assessment (SEA) have been carried out alongside the preparation of these plans to make sure social, environmental and economic issues are taken into account at every stage. - 1.1.4 This section summarises the findings of the SA of the Submission draft of the Development Management Policies DPD.
+Therefore a Sustainability Appraisal (SA) and a Strategic Environment Assessment (SEA) have been carried out alongside the preparation of these plans to make sure social, environmental and economic issues are taken into account at every stage. - 1.1.4 This section summarises the findings of the SA of the Submission draft of the Development Management Policies DPD and subsequent amendments which came out of the public examination process..